wonderingabout/PhoenixGo/README.md

 Or [CPU-only version (Windows)](https://github.com/Tencent/PhoenixGo/releases/download/win-x64-cpuonly-v1/PhoenixGo-win-x64-cpuonly-v1.zip)

-Follow the document: how to install phoenixgo.pdf
+Follow the document included in the archive : how to install phoenixgo.pdf

 ## Configure Guide